FREE SHIPPING FOR USA ORDERS OVER $85

 Two-Track Skiing

 The two-track version is for anybody who can stand on two skis and doesn't require outriggers.
-You may not use outriggers, but adaptive equipment, such as tethers, spacers, and ski bras, can further assist any mild limb weakness.
+Outriggers may be used, but equipment such as tethers, spacers, and ski bras can further assist anyone with limb weakness.
 With this technique, you must stand and maintain balance while working your way down the mountain.

-As mentioned earlier, it's important to note that not every prosthetic knee can withstand the forces of skiing.
-Consult with your prosthetist first to determine whether you need skiing specific type of components.
+As mentioned earlier, not every prosthetic knee can withstand the forces of skiing.
+Ask your prosthetist if you need ski-specific components.

 Sit-Skiing